 Please note, that segments are slightly different than filters, for example in a way that segments are only valid at the time being (segments never edit the actual data) but filters can be permanent.
 Segments can also be brought outside of Google Analytics reports and utilized in other reports or visualizations (e.g. in Google Data Studio).

 A session (old term: visit) is a group of user interactions with your website that take place within a given time frame.
 A single session can contain multiple page views, events, social interactions and ecommerce transactions.
 By default, if a user is inactive for 30 minutes or more, any future activity is attributed to a new session.
 Users that leave your site and return within 30 minutes are counted as part of the original session.

 Average session duration: total duration of all sessions (in seconds) / number of sessions.

-A source is a dimension in analytics: where (from what site) did the user come to the site?
-For example: a search engine (Google), a blog that links to a site (exampleblog.com).
-Source’s purpose is to show exactly where the traffic comes from with page names, not the general traffic type (medium).
-Often shown as a dimension pair “Source / Medium” in GA.
+A source is a dimension in analytics that explains what domain sent traffic to the site.
+For example, a search engine (Google), a blog that links to a site (exampleblog.com), or a social media platform (facebook).
+The source’s purpose is to show exactly where the traffic comes from with page names, not the general traffic type (medium).
+Often shown as a dimension pair “Source/Medium” in GA.

-A tag is a piece of code created for site measurement.
-Tag is installed in the source code of a site to collect data.
-Tagging often refers to the creation and management of tags.
-A tagging plan (measurement plan) is usually a plan for implementing tags on a site: what elements are measured and how?
+A tag is a piece of code created for site measurement and installed in the source code of a site to collect data.
+The term “tagging” often refers to the creation and management of tags.
+A tagging plan, usually called a measurement plan, is used to help to implement tags on a site.
+Measurement plan documents what elements are measured and how.